-Allocations of end-to-end performance of CBR paths are derived using the rules laid out in 6.2 which are length and complexity based.
-Detailed allocations of G.826 performance to the individual components (lines, sections, multiplexers and cross-connects, etc.) are outside the scope of this Recommendation, but when such allocations are performed, the 6.2 national and international allocations should be achieved.
+Allocations of end-to-end performance of CBR paths are derived using the rules laid out in 7.2 which are length- and complexity-based.
+Detailed allocations of G.826 performance to the individual components (lines, sections, multiplexers and cross-connects, etc.) are outside the scope of this Recommendation, but when such allocations are performed, the national and international allocations as given in 7.2 shall be achieved.